RagQ/BO-HBM-ex/README.md

 ## Description

-The Python's tool `BO-HBM-ex` shows an example of application of Bayesian Optimization [1] on a Duffing problem [2].
+The Python's tool `BO-HBM-ex` shows an example of the application of Bayesian Optimization [1] on a Duffing problem [2].
+The

 ## Installation